philou/philou.github.com/_posts/2012-01-05-order-of-execution-of-before-blocks-in-rspec.markdown

   it_should_behave_like "anything"
 end
 ```

-<p />That is the before blocks nested in shared examples still evaluate in the order of declaration.</p>
+That is the before blocks nested in shared examples still evaluate in the order of declaration.